jonl-greer/clean-redistrict/README.md

 ## Data

-Raw shapefiles are not committed to this repo — see `data/README.md` for download instructions.
+Raw shapefiles are not committed to this repo — see `data/README.md` for instructions.
 The only committed data file is `data/coverage.json`.

 ---